 BORN IN 1967 IN ESSEN, GERMANY

-„I set out to explore the vast territory between my personal West German, pop culture-embossed upbringing, political issues from the past, history in general, and our postmodern alienation.
+„I set out to explore the vast territory between my personal West German, pop culture-embossed upbringing, political issues from past and present, history in general, and our postmodern alienation.
 With my style, I want to reach an essence and pureness and authenticity beyond superficial levels of meaning.
 I have a very clear imagination of the approximate.
 Working with opposites, I mix abstraction with the tangibility of the visible world.“

 „My main motive is the search for a new beauty in the contradiction of our reality.
 As it is with a good poem, the poetical sound, the lyrical vibe, needs to ignite the reader.
 The semantic level can gradually get discovered.
 Ambiguities are to be tolerated and withstood – it should not be too comfortable.
 If I immediately know what’s going on, it is getting boring.
 A painting should remain a mystery.“